-For all the skins available to purchase in League of Legends, there are a handful that aren’t available to the public.
+Even with all the skins available to purchase in League of Legends, there’s a handful that aren’t available to the public.

-These skins, more commonly known as “Legacy Skins,” are some of the oldest in League of Legends.
+These skins, more commonly known as “legacy skins,” are some of the oldest in League.
 They were only given out during certain events or have been discontinued after their initial release.

 If you see a player using these skins in-game, then you are likely playing with a true veteran who has been around since League’s initial closed beta period from April 10 to Oct.
 22, 2009.

 Silver Kayle was released with the original retail copy of League in 2009.
 Since stores basically never restock the physical editions, it’s nearly impossible to find a copy that has the original codes.
 And even if you did, Riot disabled the codes in 2014.

 Young Ryze, or Human Ryze as he was once known, was another skin given to players who pre-ordered a retail version of League at launch.